lifewatch/elab-documentation/docs/user-guide.md

 {:toc}

-# User Guide - how to use the e-lab
+# 🧭User Guide - how to use the e-lab🧭
 Through this interactive section of the LifeWatch.be portal users can upload their own data using a standard data format, and choose from several web services, models and applications to process the data.

 ## Discover webservices